-- A. A trial balance is a list of accounts and their balances at a point in time.
-Account balances are reported in their appropriate debit or credit columns of the trial balance. - B. The trial balance tests for the equality of the debit and credit account balances as required by double-entry accounting. - C. Three steps to prepare a trial balance are as follows: - 1.
+- A. A trial balance is a list of accounts and their balances (either debit or credit) at a point in time.
+Account balances are reported in their appropriate debit or credit columns of the trial balance. - B. The trial balance tests for the equality of the debit and credit account balances as required by double-entry accounting. - C. Preparing a Trial Balance: three steps to prepare a trial balance are as follows: - 1.
 List each account and its amount (from the ledger). - 2.
 Compute the total debit balances and the total credit balances. - 3.
-Verify (prove) total debit balances equal total credit balances.
+Verify (prove) total debit balances equal total credit balances. - D. Searching for Errors: when a trial balance does not balance, an error has occurred and must be corrected.
+Follow these steps: - 1.
+Verify that the trial balance columns are correctly added. - 2.
+Verify that account balances are accurately entered from ledger. - 3.
+See whether a debit (or credit) balance is mistakenly listed in the trial balance as a credit (or debit).

-Copyright © 2017 McGraw-Hill Education.
+Copyright © 2018 McGraw-Hill Education.
 All rights reserved.
 No reproduction or distribution without the prior written consent of McGraw-Hill Education.